 Ready?
 Let’s get started.

-Step 1.
-Starting Your WordPress Membership Site
+Step 1: Getting Started With a WordPress Membership Site

-We recommend using the self-hosted WordPress.org version because it gives you unrestricted access to all features and tools that you need (see the full comparison of WordPress.com vs WordPress.org).
+We recommend using the self-hosted WordPress.org version because it gives you unrestricted access to all the features and tools that you need.
+To learn more, see our complete comparison of WordPress.com vs. WordPress.org.

-Typically, a domain name costs around $14.99 / year, web hosting around $7.99 / month, and SSL certificate costs around $69.99 / year.
+Typically, a domain name costs around $14.99 / year, web hosting around $7.99 / month, and an SSL certificate costs around $69.99 / year.

 Thankfully, we have a way to fix that.

-Note: At WPBeginner we believe in full transparency.
+Note: At WPBeginner, we believe in full transparency.
 If you sign up with Bluehost using our referral link, then we will earn a small commission at no extra cost to you (in fact, you will save money and get a free domain + SSL certificate).
 We would get this commission for recommending just about any WordPress hosting service, but we only recommend products that we use personally and believe will add value to our readers.

-Once you have signed up for hosting, the next step is to install WordPress.
-Follow the instructions in our step by step guide on how to start a WordPress blog, and you’ll be up and running in no time.
+After that, you need to finish building your blog.
+For detailed instructions, see the step-by-step guide on how to start a WordPress blog, and you’ll be up and running in no time.

-Step 2.
-Choosing a WordPress Membership Plugin
+Step 2: Choosing a WordPress Membership Plugin

 That being said, let’s start setting up your WordPress membership website.

-Step 3.
-Setting up Your WordPress Membership Website
+Step 3: Setting Up Your WordPress Membership Website

 We are choosing MemberPress as our go-to plugin because it has all the features we mentioned above, and it works perfectly with third-party plugins necessary for the growth of your business.

-Step 3.
-Add a Payment Method
+Step 4: Add a Payment Method

-Don’t forget to click on the ‘Update Options’ button at the bottom of the page to save your settings.
+Don’t forget to click the ‘Update Options’ button at the bottom of the page to save your settings.

-Step 4.
-Creating Membership Levels
+Step 5: Creating Membership Levels

 The next step is to create membership levels that your users can purchase.
 Each membership level can have different pricing plans, perks, and access.
 You can even have a free membership plan.

-To create a membership level, you need to go to MemberPress » Memberships page and click on the ‘Add New’ button at the top.
+To create a membership level, you need to go to the MemberPress » Memberships page and click on the ‘Add New’ button at the top.

 On the next page, enter a title for this particular membership plan and then provide the plan details in the post editor.

-You will need to set the pricing and expiration for this plan under the membership terms section.
+You will need to set the pricing and expiration for this plan under the ‘Membership Terms’ section.